TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

 This lets you adjust the tonal range like in the "levels"-dialog of Photoshop.
 You can set the input- and output-levels and that way remap the tonal range of the image.
-If you need to adjust the gamma value, have a look at the EFFECT-object.
+If you need to adjust the gamma value, have a look at the EFFECT object.

 Example: